 Severe allergic reactions not so subtle

-If your child has a severe peanut allergy or other food allergy, a reaction can occur minutes after eating.
+If your child has a severe peanut allergy or other food allergies, a reaction can occur minutes after eating.
 A reaction may not occur the first time the food is eaten and may not express itself until after a few rounds of eating.

 Unfortunately, aside from possibly not being the signs and symptoms of a severe reaction are usually easy to spot.
 Trouble breathing (throat closing), swelling of the face or other body parts and the development of hives typically require immediate medical attention so that the reaction does not become life-threatening.

 Children of any age may communicate an allergic reaction with signals such as grabbing or scratching at their mouth or tongue.
 If they are old enough to talk, they may say things like “That food was really spicy,” or “My tongue feels itchy and funny,” or, “My mouth feels really hot,” or, “My skin feels prickly.”

 Slurred speech and all-over itchiness may also signal a reaction.